-Meanwhile, the younger generation of consumers is more comfortable with instant messaging and application purchases, which are done mostly via Tencent’s WeChat app (Check out our blog on WeChat as a marketing tool).
+Meanwhile, the younger generation of consumers is more comfortable with instant messaging and application purchases, which are done mostly via Tencent’s WeChat app.
 Because of this trend, instant messaging and other applications integrated mobile payment systems for convenient and faster transactions.

 One of the main factors that has played an important role in the increase of e-commerce, is the logistics channels within China.
 With deliveries taking 1 – 3 days to almost anywhere in the country, this was one of the biggest factors that drove the popularity of e-commerce platforms.
 Even though there are new challenges such as rising labor prices, travel restrictions, and safety regulations, the convenience of being able to receive orders in just a few days remains to be a huge advantage to customers.

 Alibaba and JD.com provide low-cost delivery fees that are hard to resist for consumers.
 Even first-time buyers on the platforms will have little hesitation to buy online, since the cost of trying it out is very cheap and low risk.